-The following information is meant as a guide only.
+The following information on Wart Removal is meant as a guide only.

-At SL Clinic, Histofreeze is a form of Cryotherapy (treatment of conditions using various forms of liquid nitrogen).
-We employ the Histofreezer®, an FDA approved clinical system.
+The Histofreezer® is a form of Cryotherapy (treatment of conditions using various forms of liquid nitrogen).
+It is an FDA-approved treatment for wart removal.

-- As a US FDA-approved treatment system, the efficacy of Histofreeze has been proven through clinical studies and clinical use spanning over 19 years
+- As a US FDA-approved treatment system, the efficacy of Histofreeze has been proven through clinical studies and use

-The Histofreezer® allows targeted treatment of the wart or benign lesion and freezes at temperatures warmer than -60ºC, reducing the chances of scarring.
+The Histofreezer® allows targeted wart removal and treatment of benign lesions at temperatures warmer than -60ºC, reducing the chances of scarring.
 Histofreeze is safe for adults, and children 4 and over.

 Depending on the size of the lesion and patient recovery, most lesions resolve after 3 treatments, once every two weeks.

-After assessing your needs, the doctor can quickly get the Histofreeze done in less than a minute.
+After assessing your needs, the doctor can get the Histofreeze done in a matter of minutes.

-Upon completion of recommended course, results can be permanent.
+Upon completion of the recommended course, results can be permanent.
 Results vary by the individual and lifestyle choices.
 Repeated treatments may be required for some skin disorders.